 Quite soon, two weeks after my visit to the Education Command, orders came that we could apply to Italian universities for various types of study, and so I applied for chemical engineering.

 My struggle for education in Italy

 A couple of weeks after filing my application, I received an order to go to Turin.
-The Academic Center was located in a very nice brick building, out of town, in one of the nicest residential districts, overlooking the River Po, and about 20-minutes' walking distance from the Polytechnic.
-We were in large rooms, about ten students to a room, but there were desks and study areas provided, so that conditions for study were excellent.
+The Academic Center was located in a very nice brick building, out of town, in one of the nicest residential districts, overlooking the River Po, and about 20 minutes ' walking distance from the Polytechnic.
+We were in large rooms, about ten students in a room, but there were desks and study areas provided, so the conditions for study were excellent.

 Turin is a big town, with over one million inhabitants and, of course, it is famous for Fiat automobiles.
 It is the capital of the province of Piemonte which is the seat of the Savoya dynasty.